secureblue/secureblue/README.md

 This repository builds date tags as well, so if you want to rebase to a particular day's build:

 ```
-sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/startingpoint:20221217
+sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/startingpoint:20230403
 ```

 The `latest` tag will automatically point to the latest build.
-Note that when a new version of Fedora is released that the `latest` tag will get updated to that latest release automatically.
+That build will still always use the Fedora version specified in `release.yml`, so you won't get accidentally updated to the next major version.

 ## Just